GokulNath20/JimatGo-mobileApp-Flutter/README.md

 Newrll Sdn Berhad aims to develop a mobile application for JimatGo Auto Service that caters to the needs of current culture and addresses the limitations of their current system.

-As an intership student at Newrll Sdn Bhd I was provided a project to develop a mobile application for JimatGo Auto Service based on their requirements.
+As an intership student at Newrll Sdn Bhd I was assigned with a project to develop a mobile application for JimatGo Auto Service based on their requirements.

 ![JimatGo_App](https://user-images.githubusercontent.com/61192087/229336715-d03e485d-85b7-4a36-ab98-b46e8e54179f.png)